 Filming Equipment

-Often times I use my iPad and a tripod to film.
+Often I use my iPad and a tripod to film.
 The iPad is also perfect for on-the-go filming.

 But I also use my Canon camera sometimes.
 I used this a lot when I first started recording.
 However, I recently purchased a new camera.
 I’m still on a learning curve but I do like the camera.
 It’s the Sony ZV-1F.
-I still use my iPad and iPhone too, they work really well with the iMovie editing software.
+I still use my iPad and iPhone too, they work well with the iMovie editing software.

 iPhone- I used my iPhone sometimes for in-store or on-the-go filming.